UUDigitalHumanitieslab/microcontact/README.md

 Dependencies
 ------------
 For the Python dependencies, create a Python 3 virtualenv and activate it. `pip install pip-tools` and then run `pip-sync`.
 For local development purposes, also `pip install pytest`.
+Some dependencies might require `python-dev` to be installed first (primarly for Anaconda3 users).
+Try either:
+`sudo apt-get install python-dev` or
+`sudo apt-get install python3-dev`.
 For the JavaScript dependencies, install NPM, Bower and Grunt, then run `npm install` and `bower install`.
 For deployment, you can run `bower install` with the `--production` flag in order to skip development-only packages.

 Database
 --------